Faculty Guide For Student Accommodations

 - Do not assume that students with motor impairments cannot participate in an activity; always consult with the student regarding limitations.

 - Incorporate the student into group activities.
-This may include adaptive equipment or pairing the student with another classmate.
+This inclusion may require adaptive equipment or pairing the student with another classmate.

 - Keep aisles free of obstacles.

-- Work with AS and Facilities Services regarding equipment or furniture that may need modification (e.g., lab counters, sinks, storage shelves).
+- Work with the AS Office and Facilities Services ahead of time regarding modifying equipment or furniture (e.g., lab counters, sinks, storage shelves).

 - Consider accessibility needs when planning field trips, fieldwork, and other types of activities.